Image Alt

 Deerfield: Now and Then

-In recognition of the Town of Deerfield’s 350th anniversary, this exhibit will show the town’s changes over time.
+In recognition of the Town of Deerfield’s 350th anniversary, this exhibit shows the town’s changes over time.
 Historic photos from the PVMA collection of scenes throughout Deerfield have been recreated, with the help of students from Frontier Regional High School.
 Each tells an individual story of transformation over time.
 Taken together, they show a town developing and growing while preserving its past.

 Francis & Mary Allen

-No one did as much to define Deerfield’s image as Frances and Mary Allen, who took to photography after becoming deaf in their 30s.
+No one did as much to define Deerfield’s image as Francis and Mary Allen, who took to photography after becoming deaf in their 30s.
 In the process, the Allen Sisters became widely recognized as two of the most influential and accomplished women in early photography.

 A Tale of Two Fiddles